MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bNewValue*
- If true, displays glyphs to show the location of all tags in a document.
+ If TRUE, displays glyphs to show the location of all tags in a document.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.